Changing Farming Practices Accompany Major Shifts in Farm Structure

 The Changing Organization of U.S. Farming, by Erik O'Donoghue, Robert Hoppe, David Banker, Robert Ebel, Keith Fuglie, Penni Korb, Michael Livingston, Cynthia Nickerson, and Carmen Sandretto, USDA, Economic Research Service, December 2011

-Farm Structure & Organization, by Robert Hoppe and Doris Newton, USDA, Economic Research Service, May 2012
+Farm Structure and Organization, by Robert Hoppe and Doris Newton, USDA, Economic Research Service, September 2013

 You may also be interested in...